blakeembrey/free-style/README.md

 ### Also solved with Free-Style

 - Works with third-party DOM components (You can nest regular `.class-name` in your styles)
-- Consistently generates styles and class names, and will automatically merge duplicate styles
+- Deterministically generates styles and class names, and automatically merges duplicate styles
 - Develop components alongside the style (No more hunting CSS files for estranged `ul > li > a`)
 - Create universal applications and serve styles for **only** the components rendered (see [React Free-Style](http://github.com/blakeembrey/react-free-style))
-- Use the CSS you already know (`{ '&:hover': { ... } }`)
+- Write the CSS you already know (`{ '&:hover': { ... } }`)
 - Automatically namespace `@`-rule styles (`{ '@media (min-width: 500px)': { ... } }`)
 - Overload CSS properties using arrays (`{ backgroundColor: ['red', 'linear-gradient(to right, red 0%, blue 100%)'] }`)
 - Small and powerful API that works with any ecosystem (~360 SLOC)

 ### But How?

-**Free-Style** generates a consistent hash from the style, after alphabetical property ordering and formatting, to use as the class name.
+**Free-Style** generates a hash from the style to use as the class name.
 This allows duplicate styles to automatically be merged on duplicate hashes.
 Every style is "registered" and assigned to a variable, which gets the most out of linters that will warn on unused variables and features like dead code minification.
-Using "register" returns the class name used for the `Style` instance and style instances (returned by `create()`) can be merged together at runtime to output _only_ the styles on page (e.g. [React Free-Style](http://github.com/blakeembrey/react-free-style)).
 Styles should usually be created outside of the application run loop (e.g. `render()`) so the CSS string and hashes are only generated once.

 ### Ways to Use